appcircleio/appcircle-docusaurus/docs/account/my-organization.md

 ![](<https://cdn.appcircle.io/docs/assets/image (39).png>)

-#### Adding a Child Organization
+#### Adding a Sub Organization

-Appcircle's Child Organization feature allows you to create multiple child organizations from your organization, providing a way to manage different teams and projects separately.
-With this feature, each child organization is linked to the organization.
+Appcircle's Sub Organization feature allows you to create multiple sub organizations from your organization, providing a way to manage different teams and projects separately.
+With this feature, each sub organization is linked to the organization.

-It's worth noting that child organizations are very similar to the organization.
-When you are inside a child organization, you will have access to all the features and functionality that are available in your  organization.
-Any licenses  associated with the main organization will also be applicable to the child organization.
+It's worth noting that sub organizations are very similar to the organization.
+When you are inside a sub organization, you will have access to all the features and functionality that are available in your  organization.
+Any licenses  associated with the organization will also be applicable to the sub organization.

 :::caution